Karonga: History

+In terms of more recent prehistory, Karonga has an abundance of Pleistocene and Holocene archaeological materials dating especially to the Middle and Later Stone Ages, as well as the Iron Age.

 Some time before 1877 Karonga existed as the stronghold of Mlozi, a famous Arab slaver.
 In 1883 a British trading post, which formed the basis of the modern town, was opened there.
 British explorer Sir Harry Johnston bought the post in 1895 and ended the slave trade on Lake Nyasa's western shore.
 At this point Karonga became an important commercial and agricultural centre.
 According to Lonely Planet, the town "still bears a strong Swahili-Arab influence today."

+Karonga Girls Secondary School was opened in the centre of the town in 1998.

 On 11 July 2008 the Kayelekera mine in Karonga celebrated 1.5 million hours of accident-free uranium mining.
 "Analysts" claim this is a rare achievement.
 The mine previously met with controversy due to exposing people to radiation.

 In December 2009 the area suffered a series of earthquakes.

 Geography

 Karonga is at an elevation of 1568 ft on the western shore of Lake Nyasa.
 It is situated 17+1/4 mi from Kenan Ngomba, 11 mi from Kaporo, 26+1/2 mi from Kilondo and 7+1/2 mi from Lupembe.